Boucherie/scott-murray-d3-intro-oreilly/README.md

 The tutorial concludes with:
 - an svg bar chart (randomized dataset)
-- an svg scatterplot (randomized dataset), with scaled axes,
+- an svg scatterplot (randomized dataset), with scaled axes, points scaled to values, accompanying data labels (commented out but left intact for reference purposes)
+- a number of exercises designed to familiarize the user with adding SVG objects to a page

 ![SVG Scatterplot](assets/scatterset_plot.png)